Tecnology73/docs/resources/docs/2.0/http/response.md

 ## Sending responses

-**All the below response examples assume you calling them inside a controller method**
+**All the below response examples assume you are calling them inside a controller method.**

 ### JSON Responses

-If you send a javascript object as a response, this will be interpreted as a JSON response
+If you send a javascript object as a response, this will be interpreted as a JSON response.

 Example: